rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 * Legal framework(s) for privacy/data sharing, data governance.
 	* Existing and proposed data sharing agreements.

+### Information taxonomy
+A detailed information taxonomy can be developed from the above questions and encoded programmatically.
+In theory, a complete taxonomy would include:
+* Which information is required for eligibility determination.
+* Which information is required for a complete application.
+* The semantic meanings or precise definitons of each piece of information, which would allow that information to be mapped to or from other fields.
+* The original sources of each piece of information, whether from commonly availabe documents or from an applicant's inherent knowledge.
+* Any secondary sources of information, such as other data systems where this information may be stored.
+* The shareability of the information across programs based on the legal and technical constraints of its primary or secondary sources.

 ## Challenges
 Why hasn't this been done?
 What are the technical, operational, organizational, and other challenges associated with creating such infrastructure?